A Gaussian Process View on Observation Noise and Initialization in Wide Neural Networks: Preliminaries

-Here, $x'$ denotes the set of input points at which predictions are made.
-Note, that the empirical NTK depends on the randomly initialized $\theta_0$.
+The empirical NTK depends on the randomly initialized $\theta_0$.
 Interestingly, as shown by \citet{jacot2018neural}, in the infinite width limit, the empirical NTK converges to a deterministic (i.e., independent of $\theta_0$) kernel $\mathbf{\Theta}$ (the analytical NTK) at initialization and remains constant during training (with unregularized gradient flow).
 A GP defined by the analytical NTK is referred to as the NTK-GP.